 The Schwinn Airdyne AD7, when released, was nothing like its predecessors.
 While Schwinn has been making air bikes longer than anyone else (the first Airdyne bike was introduced in 1978), the Airdyne AD7 was Schwinn’s first air bike designed for true fitness and commercial applications.

-Best for Short People: AssaultBike Classic
+Best Air Bike for Beginners: AssaultBike Classic

 Good for: Shorter athletes looking for a comfortable ride

-- Uses a chain drive system
+- Uses a chain drive, not a belt drive

-The AssaultBike Classic is smaller than most air bikes, at only 50 inches in height and length.
+The AssaultBike Classic is smaller than most air bikes, only 50 inches in height and length.
 The Rogue Echo Bike is 53 inches in height, and while that may not seem like a lot more, there’s actually an entire Reddit thread where shorter athletes sing the praises of the AssaultBike’s compact footprint.

 The users find it easier to reach the pedals, compared to other air bikes, and it features an easily adjustable and comfortable seat that can accommodate those of short and tall statures.